himanshup/creatify/README.md

 ![Image 1](https://raw.githubusercontent.com/himanshup/spotify-playlist-creator/master/screenshots/home.png)

 Creatify is a web app for creating Spotify playlists.
-Created using [Spotify Web API](https://developer.spotify.com/documentation/web-api/), React, Node.js, and Express.
+Built with React, Node.js, and Express.

 A spotify account is required to use the app.
 If you don't want to sign in, checkout the screenshots at the bottom.